kubernetes/kops/docs/getting_started/aws.md

 configuration.
 The configuration is loaded from the S3 bucket we created earlier, and automatically updated when we save and exit the editor.

-We'll leave everything set to the defaults for now, but the rest of the `kops` documentation covers additional settings and configuration you can enable.
+We'll leave everything set to the defaults for now, but the rest of `kops` documentation covers additional settings and configuration you can enable.

 ## Build the Cluster